daos-stack/daos/docs/QSG/cloud.md

 ## Deploying DAOS in Google Cloud

-DAOS is available in GCP.
+DAOS can be installed in GCP.
 Please refer to the
-[How To Deploy DAOS in Google Cloud](https://github.com/GoogleCloudPlatform/hpc-toolkit/tree/main/community/examples/intel) section of the GCP documentation for details.
+[How To Deploy DAOS in Google Cloud](https://github.com/GoogleCloudPlatform/hpc-toolkit/tree/main/community/examples/intel) section of the Google Cloud HPC Toolkit documentation for details.